 Skip to Content

-Top 10 Fun Things to do in Santa Rosa, California with kids!
+12 Super Fun Things to do in Santa Rosa, California with Kids

-Top 10 Fun Things to do in Santa Rosa, California with kids!
+12 Super Fun Things to do in Santa Rosa, California with Kids

 I was born, raised, and even went to college in Santa Rosa.
 I moved away from the area almost 20 years ago, but I return every year in July to “summer” there.
 Santa Rosa is located in Northern California, in the heart of the Sonoma County wine country, and is the perfect getaway for nature and art lovers.
-Here are my picks for fun things to do in Santa Rosa and surrounding areas with kids.
+Here are my picks for fun things to do in Santa Rosa with kids as well as the surrounding area.

-Things to do in Santa Rosa, CA with Family
+Things to do in Santa Rosa with Kids

 Probably the most iconic of the kid-friendly Santa Rosa things to do, the Snoopy Ice Arena celebrates the Peanuts characters in all their glory.
 When the heat escalates, cool your heels at the Snoopy’s Home Ice.
 During certain skate times, chairs are available for the novice skaters to assist with balance and help boost confidence on the ice.